rootstrap/blog/content/Exception Tracking - Tiziana Romani.md

  >“I think we can build a rocket ourselves.”

-Said Elon Musk on the plane back from Russia.
+Elon Musk said on the plane back from Russia.
-Pursuing Mars-related dreams, Elon Musk, Adeo Ressi and Jim Cantrell intended to make business with a Russian company in order to acquire rockets.
-The original deal consisted of 3 ICBM for US$21M.
+Pursuing Mars-related dreams, Elon Musk, Adeo Ressi, and Jim Cantrell intended to make business with a Russian company in order to acquire rockets.
+The original deal consisted of 3 ICBMs for US$21M.
 But in the last meeting, Russians turned that into US$21M per ICBM, along with the taunt: "Oh, little boy, you don’t have the money?"
 So... not exactly rockets, but similar words came out of my teammate's mouth.

 >"I think we can build an exception monitoring tool ourselves."

 And what's more, why not offer it to our whole community?
 Let's make this Open Source.

 And that is how [ExceptionHunter](https://github.com/rootstrap/exception_hunter) was born.
-A simple dashboard, containing exceptions and errors occurred at your application grouped by similarity, along with tags differentiating among web-related, worker-related and manual.
-All distributed in a different tabs so the look up is easier.
-And you might also search through well-detailed independant paginated incidences from each error group.
+A simple dashboard, containing exceptions and errors occurred at your application grouped by similarity, along with tags differentiating among web-related, worker-related, and manual.
+All distributed in different tabs so the lookup is easier.
+And you might also search through well-detailed independent paginated incidences from each error group.

 [![ExceptionHunter](https://github.com/rootstrap/exception_hunter/blob/develop/app/assets/images/exception_hunter/logo.png?raw=true)](https://github.com/rootstrap/exception_hunter)